Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: The standard model and its zero point energy

 \subsection{The essence: the Casimir effect}

-In 1948 Hendrik Casimir discovered that two parallel conducting plates of area $A$ at distance $d$ have an energy $-\pi^2\hbar c A/720 d^3$ \cite{casimir1948attraction,milton2003casimir,balian2004geometry}.
-It is generally understood that this energy is gained from the quantum vacuum when bringing the plates from infinity to distance $d$.
+In 1948 Hendrik Casimir discovered that two parallel conducting plates of area $A$ at distance $d$ have an energy $-\pi^2\hbar c A/720 d^3$ \citep{casimir1948attraction,milton2003casimir,balian2004geometry}.
+It is generally understood that this energy is gained from the quantum aether when bringing the plates from infinity to distance $d$.
 Interpretations of the effect differ, however, since energy can not be localized in electrodynamics and neither in gravitation.

-Upon adiabatically moving the plates to a distance $d'<d$ (or $d'>d$), the vacuum energy changes, so one can say that more vacuum energy flows out (in).
-When taking them back to infinity, this energy has to be resupplied as work to readjust the boundary conditions at the surface of the plates: the Casimir effect works as an ideal battery \cite{nieuwenhuizen2023exact}.
+Upon adiabatically moving the plates to a distance $d'<d$ (or $d'>d$), the aether energy changes, so one can say that more aether energy flows out (in).
+When taking them back to infinity, this energy has to be resupplied as work to readjust the boundary conditions at the surface of the plates: the Casimir effect works as an ideal battery \citep{nieuwenhuizen2023exact}.

-While the Casimir energy for parallel conducting plates is negative, it is positive for a conducting spherical shell, which has a tendency to expand \cite{boyer1968quantum}.
+While the Casimir energy for parallel conducting plates is negative, it is positive for a conducting spherical shell, which has a tendency to expand for small and large radii \citep{boyer1968quantum}.
+While the Casimir energy is always positive, a bump in the energy as function of the radius exposes an intermediate regime with tendency to contract \citep{cetto1993casimir}.